 The copyright slide is the only optional quality assurance slide.
-Please use this slide in place of adding the copyright at the bottom of each slide.
+Please use this slide in place of adding the copyright at the bottom of each the content found on the five mandatory slides must still be addressed verbally or with handouts.